zehonghuang/openresty-operator/README.md

 - **Modular abstraction via CRDs**: Resources like `Location`, `ServerBlock`, and `Upstream` are modeled as independent CRDs with clearly defined relationships and version control.
 - **Native Kubernetes ecosystem compatibility**: Designed to work seamlessly with GitOps tools like ArgoCD and Flux.
 - **Minimal dependencies, production ready**: Requires only the OpenResty image and this Operator—no etcd or additional services.

+> This Operator is independently developed and maintained based on recurring pain points from real-world API integration projects.

 ## Key Features